open-telemetry/opentelemetry.io/content/en/docs/concepts/sampling/index.md

 As you can see, tail sampling allows for a much higher degree of sophistication.
-For larger systems that must sample telemetry, it is almost always necessary to use Tail Sampling to balance data volume with usefulness of that data.
+For larger systems that must sample telemetry, it is almost always necessary to use Tail Sampling to balance data volume with the usefulness of that data.

 There are three primary downsides to tail sampling today: